 But “we” was the critical word.

-You see, my client Lars was up for his annual salary negotiations and he felt like he was underpaid, which was causing him to consider looking for a new employer.
+You see, my client Lars was up for his annual salary negotiation and he felt like he was underpaid, which was causing him to consider looking for a new employer.

 After he explained his situation to me, I agreed that he wasn’t getting what he deserved.

 Our approach was a 2-step method.
 The most obvious of them being me teaching Lars some negotiation techniques and having him work on them with various exercises.

 The second one was to do an analysis of Lars’ boss and decide what the best approach to the negotiations was.